On reductive automorphism groups of regular embeddings: Introduction

+Our results are divided in several steps according to additional hypotheses on $\D$ and on $G$, and in each step we accomplish two goals.
+The first one is to describe a Levi subgroup $A(X,\D)$ of $\Autz(X,\D)$, based on the knowledge of discrete invariants associated with the $G$-action of $X$.
+These invariants come from the theory of spherical varieties, and are: the group $\Lambda_G(X)$ of $B$-eigenvalues of $B$-eigenvectors of $\CC(X)$, the set of {\em spherical roots} $\Sigma_G(X)$ of $X$ (see Definition~\ref{def:sphroots}), the set $\Delta_G(X)$ of $B$-stable but not $G$-stable prime divisors of $X$, and the stabilizer $\P_G(X)$ of the open $B$-orbit of $X$.
+The last invariant is the {\em fan} $\F_G(X)$, a collection of strictly convex polyhedral cones in the vector space $\Hom_\ZZ(\Lambda_G(X),\QQ)$ (see Definition~\ref{def:fan}).
+The fan determines $X$ uniquely among the complete regular embeddings having the same open $G$-orbit, generalizing the fan associated with a toric variety.
+It also provides a combinatorial description of the $G$-orbits of $X$ and of the inclusion relation between $G$-orbit closures (see \cite{Kn91}).

+Now $X$ is a spherical variety also under the action of $A(X,\D)$, and our second goal is to determine the above invariants of $X$ with respect to the action of $A(X,\D)$.
+In particular, this provides a combinatorial description of the $A(X,\D)$-orbits on $X$.

-Our approach is based on the analysis of a spherical variety $\XX$ canonically associated with $X$, equipped with a canonical $G$-equivariant map $X\to \XX$.
-The variety $\XX$ is obtained from $X$ using a procedure called {\em wonderful closure}, which is closely related to the well-known construction of the {\em spherical closure} of a spherical subgroup of $G$.
+Our approach is based on the analysis of a spherical variety $\XX$ canonically associated with $X$ and equipped with a canonical $G$-equivariant map $X\to \XX$.
+The variety $\XX$, defined in Section~\ref{s:wclosure}, is obtained from $X$ using a procedure called {\em wonderful closure}, which is closely related to the well-known construction of the {\em spherical closure} of a generic stabilizer of a spherical variety.
+We introduce the wonderful closure because it turns out to give much more direct informations on the automorphisms of $X$ than the spherical closure.
+On the other hand {\em wonderful varieties} such as $\XX$ (see Definition~\ref{def:wonderful}) play a central role in the theory of spherical varieties (see e.g.\ \cite{Lu01}), and their automorphism groups have been already studied in \cite{Br07} and \cite{Pe09}.